DePaul University > Admission & Aid > Financial Aid > Financial Aid Basics > Apply for Aid

 3. Unusual Circumstance

 4. When completing a FAFSA, several questions are asked to determine a student’s dependency status.
 In some cases, a student who the FAFSA determines to be a dependent student may be experiencing specific conditions which may justify an aid administrator making a change to their dependency status.
-A parent’s inability or disinterest in assisting a student in paying for college is not in and of itself a reason for a dependency override; however, if you have unusual circumstances you believe warrant a change in dependency status, please contact us so we can discuss your situation in greater detail.
+A parent’s inability or disinterest in assisting a student in paying for college is not in and of itself a reason for a dependency override; however, if you have unusual circumstances, please contact us so we can discuss your situation in greater detail.

 5. Non-Income/Non-Expense Appeal

-6. Submit this type of appeal if you have circumstances that are not related to an income or expense change, or you have a zero EFC.
+6. Submit this type of appeal if you have circumstances that are not related to an income or expense change, or you have a zero or negative SAI.
 You will need to provide details about financing your DePaul education, your academic accomplishments, and your anticipated graduation date.